 After you purchase your used bow, bring it to an archery pro shop and have a qualified bow technician inspect the bow, make final adjustments based on your needs and make sure it is in tune.
 A good bow technician will double-check the center shot, square up the arrow rest, replace nocks or string loops if needed, and even help you get your first shots sighted in.
 A good bow technician will also give you advice on good form and maybe share some tips on shooting, such as being consistent, bow torque and follow-through.

 Used bows can be a very good investment for a beginning archer, but it’s important to do your homework.
-Luckily, there is a wealth of information available online to help you with anything archery-related.
+Luckily, there is a wealth of information available online to help you with anything archery-related and find the best compound bow for you.
 The more research you do about what you are buying, the less likely you’ll be to purchase a bow you won’t be able to use.